Skip to main content

 Call the SLU ITS Service Desk at 314-977-4000 if you encounter any technology issues.
 ITS is available 7 a.m.-8 p.m., Monday-Friday, to handle general technology and support calls.
 Outside normal business hours, press option 1 to speak with an on-call IT staff member.
 You may also chat with ITS at ask.slu.edu

-Issues the service desk cannot resolve over the phone will be escalated to the desktop team for resolution.
+If the service desk cannot resolve an issue over the phone, they will escalate it to the desktop team for resolution.

 If it's a situation related to Canvas, call 314-977-4000, and press 3 to speak directly with Canvas support.